Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 ## UX

-The purpose is to design an attractive website to buy products and interact with it, with a simple and intuitive layout that works on mobiles, tablets or desktops.
+The purpose is to design an attractive website to buy products and interact with it, with a simple and intuitive layout that works on mobiles, tablets or desktop.

 ## User Stories
 ### First Time Visitor Goals